 The largest park in the area, Warinanco Park is an expansive 204 acres and was designed by the same landscape architect who produced New York’s Central Park.
 There’s a fitness course and plenty of space for a variety of sports including football, baseball, soccer, and tennis.
 The activities don’t end there!
 In the winter months, enjoy ice skating at the brand new indoor skating rink.
 In the warmer months, explore the park from the water with paddle and row boats you can rent!

 A stroll along the Elizabeth River Trail integrates an outdoor setting with the art and culture the city has to offer.
 A pedestrian throughway to many of the city’s other attractions, the path also tells of Elizabeth’s history with work by local artists.
-Plans are underway in 2016 to expand the pathway so that it stretches into Midtown and to the Arthur Kill Bridge.

 The city’s self-guided tour, “Elizabeth at the Crossroads,” is a bilingual audio tour that you can download to your smartphone.
 Start the 3.5-mile route wherever you like (but the first official stop is at the Elizabeth Public Library), and learn about the Bonnell House, the Minute Man Statue, Boxwood Hall, and so much more.
 Walk through history in modern times!